KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Pathfinding
 : This is the name given to a system that allows an AI controlled character or object to find a path to a location within the game world.
 Normally, a starting point and destination are fed into pathfinding systems and other variables are then layered on top to find the clearest logical path for the AI controlled entity to take.

+Physically Based Rendering (PBR)
+: A rendering method that aims to render realistic game worlds by using realistic lighting and surface models.

 ### Q

 ### R